jbq/pkg-salt/doc/topics/ssh/index.rst

 .. note::

-    On many systems, ``salt-ssh`` will be in its own package, usually named ``salt-ssh``.
+    On many systems, the ``salt-ssh`` executable will be in its own package, usually named ``salt-ssh``.

 In version 0.17.0 of Salt a new transport system was introduced, the ability